sparre/Ada-2012-Examples/README.md

 Included tests
 --------------

-The repository comes with two ready-to-use test cases:
+The repository comes with a ready-to-use test case:

-1) 'cyclomatic_complexity' - reports excessive cyclomatic complexities in the
-   project sources.

-2) 'unused_units' - warns about units which aren't compiled.
+1) 'unused_units' - warns about units which aren't compiled.

 Links